zachhardesty7/tamper-monkey-scripts-collection/README.md

     * simple script that hides the "People also search for" prompt that sometimes appears when returning to the same search results
 * [Etsy][etsy]
     * hide ad results on search page
+* Github
+    * add a large or giant banner if project hasn't been updated in 6 months or 1+ years respectively

 _For more information on Tampermonkey itself, please refer to their [website][tampermonkey-website]._